Shrediquette/PIVlab/README.md

 # PIVlab - particle image velocimetry (PIV) tool with GUI
 ***The latest Matlab update (R2025a) screws up UI element scaling.
 This was a silent change between the latest Matlab prerelease and the final release.
 I recommend to NOT update to R2025a if you want to use PIVlab.
-I am trying to fix this together with Matlab support.***
+I am trying to fix this together with Matlab support (unfortunately slow this time).
+More info: [Matlab Answers post](https://de.mathworks.com/matlabcentral/answers/2177368-ui-scaling-changes-from-latest-2025a-prerelease-to-official-2025a-release)
+Support ticket ref:!00Di00Ha1u.!500UU0R5bXL:ref ***

 **[http://www.PIVlab.de](http://www.PIVlab.de)**